-Continuing on from Musicianship Skills in Semester one, this module consists of Individual Performance (weekly one-to-one instrumental tuition), Ensemble Musicianship, and an Associated Study (Conducting).
-Within the Ensemble component, you will have the opportunity to join Big Band, Brass Band, Wind Band, Choir or Function Group.
+Continuing on from Musicianship Skills in trimester one, this module continues to develop your skills in Individual Performance, Ensemble Musicianship, and an Associated Study (Conducting).
+Within the Ensemble component, you will have the opportunity to join Session Orchestra, Choir, an ensemble from the small ensembles, or create your own ensemble.

 Applied Composition and Technology